 With or without detergent, BBQ grills, outdoor power equipment, and gardening tools are all OK.

-To effectively remove highly resistant dirt, it may be essential to position the spray nozzle even closer to the surface to increase the amount of dirt cutting action.
-You may wish to use a lower degree nozzle to remove caked-on muck off garbage cans, lawnmower blades, wheelbarrows, and other non-sensitive metal surfaces.
+To effectively remove highly resistant dirt, it may be essential to position the spray nozzle even closer to the surface.
+To increase the amount of dirt cutting action.
+You may wish to use a lower degree nozzle to remove caked-on muck off garbage cans.
+Also, lawnmower blades, wheelbarrows, and other non-sensitive metal surfaces.

 Patio and outdoor furniture can be cleaned with or without detergent.

 Freshwater should be used to pre-rinse the furniture and surrounding environment.
-If you’re using an all-purpose cleaner, place the detergent suction tube directly into the cleaning solution and apply it to the surface at low pressure to prevent streaking.
+If you’re using an all-purpose cleaner, place the detergent suction tube directly into the cleaning solution.
+And apply it to the surface at low pressure to prevent streaking.
 Allow 1-3 minutes for the all-purpose cleaner to sit on the surface.
 Allowing the detergent to dry on the surface is not recommended.
-Apply high pressure to the cleaning surface sweepingly, maintaining the spray nozzle roughly 75mm to 150mm away from the cleaning surface.
+Apply high pressure to the cleaning surface sweepingly.
+And maintaining the spray nozzle roughly 75mm to 150mm away from the cleaning surface.
 Clean top – bottom and left to right for the best effects.

 If the paint on painted surfaces is peeling or chipping.
 Use particular caution when pressure washing the surface because the loose paint may be removed off the surface.
 Always begin with the largest degree nozzle possible to minimise paint damage.